 Ganja, and rediscovered what I had known thirty years ago - I

-like my ordinary consciousness more than getting high
+tend to like my ordinary consciousness more than getting high

 (something I had been indulging in for 6 months).

 After the shower I was so weak and shaking that I didn’t even